How much time should your children play video games?

 By Private Therapy Clinic

 Tamara Licht Musso discusses children who use social media and video games.
 How much is too much and how do you talk do your children about their excessive use of devices.
 It can be difficulty to know how to get your child to spend less time using electronic devices, in this video child Psychologist Tamara gives parents advice on how to tackle this common issue.
+Tamara is also part of our child therapy service which we operate here at Private Therapy Clinic.

 Hi.
 My name is Tamara Licht.
 I work at a Private Therapy Clinic.
 I’m a clinical psychologist who specialises with working with parents and children and families.